Science Olympiad Disease Detectives Cheat Sheet

 Epidemiology: The Study of Disease Patterns

 Epidemiology is the science of investigating how diseases affect populations.
 In the context of Science Olympiad, this involves analyzing data such as infection rates, geographic spread, and risk factors.
-Key terms to remember include case fatality rate (the percentage of deaths among confirmed cases) and attack rate (the proportion of a population infected over a specific period) It's one of those things that adds up.
-Turns out it matters..
+Key terms to remember include case fatality rate (the percentage of deaths among confirmed cases) and attack rate (the proportion of a population infected over a specific period) Worth keeping that in mind.
+But it adds up..

 Disease Transmission: How Pathogens Spread